In this post, I will carefully guide you through the necessary steps for creating a WordPress blog from complete scratch.

 First of all, many congratulations for wanting to start your own blog.

-If you are as committed as I think you are, you'll look back upon this day someday and think to yourself, wow, you made one of the best decisions in your life.
+If you are as committed as I think you are, then sometime in the distant future, you'll look back upon this day and think to yourself - Wow, you made one of the best decisions in your life.

 I'm not kidding you, I know this because blogging has literally transformed my life.

-I went from being broke, practically homeless, and with a struggling business - to finding success with blogging three years later, so I know you're making a great decision to start your own blog.
+I realise that this might sound like such a darn cliche, but I went from being broke, practically homeless, and with a struggling business - to finding success with blogging four years later.

 In this post I will take you through the process of creating a WordPress blog or website from start to finish.

-I'll also try and make this tutorial as simple as possible to follow, however, if you get stuck, remember that I'm here to help you, so don't ever hesitate to reach out and connect with me to ask me a question.
+I'll also try and make this tutorial as simple as possible to follow, however, if you get stuck with anything, remember that I'm here to help you, so don't hesitate to reach out and connect with me to ask me a question.

 How difficult is it to start a blog with WordPress?